Resignation of Jehangir Karamat: Public statements and relief

-After ordering the nuclear tests in 1998, Prime minister Sharif chaired the Defence Committee of the Cabinet (DCC) session with the chairman and chiefs of armed forces to overview the situation with India.
-Although both Nawaz Sharif and general Jehangir Karamat were educated and hold common beliefs concerning the national security, but problems arose with chairman joint chiefs and chief of army staff general Karamat in October 1998.
+After the nuclear tests in 1998, a Defence Committee of the Cabinet (DCC) session was chaired with the Chairman and Chiefs of armed forces to overview the situation with India.
+Problems arose with chairman joint chiefs and chief of army staff general Karamat in October 1998.

-While addressing the naval officers and cadets at the Naval War College, general Karamat stressed the re-creation of National Security Council (instead of DCC) which would be backed by a "team of civil-military experts" for devising policies to seek resolution ongoing problems relating the civil-military issues; also recommended a "neutral but competent bureaucracy and administration of at federal level and the establishment of Local governments in four provinces.
+While addressing the naval officers and cadets at the Naval War College, General Karamat stressed the re-creation of National Security Council (instead of DCC) which would be backed by a "team of civil-military experts" for devising policies to seek resolution ongoing problems relating the civil-military issues; also recommended a "neutral but competent bureaucracy and administration of at federal level and the establishment of Local governments in four provinces.

-This proposal was met with hostility, and it succeeded all in accomplishing was pricking the Prime minister's highly inflated altered ego.
+This proposal was met with hostility and it succeeded all in accomplishing was pricking the Prime minister's highly inflated altered ego.
 Nawaz Sharif's dismissal of general Karamat, plummeted his mandate in the public circles and criticism he received from Leader of the Opposition Benazir Bhutto was rogue.

-Sharif summoned the chairman joint chiefs and notified him of his relieving from the service.
-On 6 October 1998, Nawaz Sharif dismissed and signed the relieving papers which went on effect immediately.
+Sharif summoned the Chairman Joint Chiefs and notified him of his relieving from the service.
+On 6 October 1998, Nawaz Sharif dismissed and signed the relieving papers which were effective immediately.
 Many in Pakistan became surprised of Sharif's moved since the dismissal of four-star general was never happened before in country's short history.